-- One in 10 California students (an unduplicated count of 694,030) is chronically absent. - The highest levels of chronic absence are found in kindergarten (14%) and high school (15.4%). - Our most vulnerable students foster youth and homeless youth are more than twice as likely as the statewide average to be chronically absent.
-One in four foster youth 25.1% or 13,879 is chronically absent.
-One in five homeless youth 21.2% or 53,630 is chronically absent. - Other student populations of concern include socioeconomically disadvantaged youth (13.5% or 529,250) and students with disabilities (17.7% or 136,566). - Also disproportionally affected are American Indian/Alaska Native (20.9% or 7,124), African American (18.8% or 69,566) and Pacific Islander (15.5% or 4,724). - The largest numbers of chronically absent students are Latino (407,181), White (145,981) and African American (69,556).
+- One in 10 California students (an unduplicated count of 694,030) is chronically absent. - The highest levels of chronic absence are found in kindergarten (14%) and high school (15.4%). - Other student populations of concern include socioeconomically disadvantaged youth (13.5% or 529,250) and students with disabilities (17.7% or 136,566). - Also disproportionally affected are American Indian/Alaska Native (20.9% or 7,124), African American (18.8% or 69,566) and Pacific Islander (15.5% or 4,724). - The largest numbers of chronically absent students are Latino (407,181), White (145,981) and African American (69,556).

+Examining levels of chronic absence is essential because this offers invaluable insights into what is needed to turn around poor attendance and improve educational outcomes.
 Attendance Works has found it helpful to classify the causes of chronic absence into four major categories: barriers, negative school experiences, lack of engagement and faulty beliefs.
 See the chart below.